Resource Center / In Memoriam: Giovanni Buttarelli

 In Memoriam: Giovanni Buttarelli, 1957–2019

-Giovanni Buttarelli, who passed away earlier this week, was a colossus in our field.
+Giovanni Buttarelli, who passed away in August 2019, was a colossus in the privacy field.
 As European Data Protection Supervisor, he spearheaded data protection law and policy in Brussels institutions, including the European Commission, the Council of Ministers, the European Parliament and the Court of Justice of the European Union.
 But much more than that, he was a beloved and much-admired member of the privacy and data protection community, acquiring numerous devotees at all ranks of the profession all over the world.

 The IAPP awarded Buttarelli the organization’s 2019 Privacy Leadership Award.
 To recognize Giovanni’s unique stature, impact and legacy, the IAPP is launching a special In Memoriam page, where members of the community will share tributes, memories, photos and thoughts.